 While a variety of fish abounds in the icy waters of our Bay, Homer is best known as the "Halibut Fishing Capital of the World".
 Visitors get a thrill from hooking the large, white fish.
 Anglers return year after year for the thrill of catching them.
-Enter the halibut derby held every summer for your chance at large cash prizes.
 Fishing for salmon runs a close second in popularity.
 Most people fish for salmon in the summer, but the fish are here year-round and keep enthusiasts well-entertained.
 Homer's Winter King Salmon Tournament is the premier fishing tournament in Alaska with over 1500 anglers and in 2021 we handed out cash prizes of $238,309.
 The date for 28th Annual Homer Winter King Tournament is April 9th, 2022.

 The Nick Dudiak Fishing Lagoon on the Spit is stocked with king and silver salmon.
 You can surf cast from the Spit.
 Other species abound in the waters of Kachemak Bay and Cook Inlet, including rockfish and lingcod.
 Don't worry about getting your fish home since several processors and packers prepare your seafood for a safe travel home.
-Whether deep water or river fishing for salmon, Dolly Varden or steelhead, anglers can plan on a fun and challenging outing.
-For a total change of pace, you can head out to a clamming beach during an extreme minus tide for razors or various species of steamer clams.
+Whether ocean fishing or river fishing for salmon, Dolly Varden or steelhead, anglers can plan on a fun and challenging outing.

 Mind the Weather & Tides